Lauviah0622/resume/src/content/Skill/skill.en.md

 ### Programming Language

-- Proficient in ESnext, CSS, and HTML concepts, principles, and ecosystems, with the ability to execute on various devices and browsers.
+- Proficient in ESNext, CSS, and HTML, with a solid understanding of their concepts, principles, and ecosystems, as well in various runtimes (e.g., browser, server).
-- Proficient in creating TypeScript project configurations and developing.
+- Experienced in TypeScript and its related concepts, skilled in developing reusable libraries.
+- Other programming languages: C, Elixir, Scheme.

 ### Frontend

-- Four years of experience in utilizing React.
-Familiar with state management (Redux, React-query etc.), UI solutions (CSS-in-JS, UI libs).
+- Five years of experience with React, with expertise in state management, styling, components, and related libraries ecosystems.
-- Fetching data with RESTful or GraphQL API.
+- Proficient in integrating APIs using both RESTful and GraphQL approaches.
-- Able to construct engineered SPA application, including packaging, automated testing, mono-repo, and component library management.
+- Skilled in building engineering-driven frontend projects, including bundling, automated testing, mono-repo, and component library management.
+- Experienced in frontend automated testing (unit tests, integration tests).
-- Build static site with Astro and connect to CMS for content generation
+- Proficient in developing static websites with Astro and integrating CMS systems.

 ### Backend

-- Built Node.js backend applications, connecting seamlessly to Postgresql and deploying on AWS.
+- Experienced in full-stack backend service development within the JavaScript ecosystem, covering APIs, databases, and deployment processes.

 ### UI/UX

-- Design and prototyping the UI with Figma.
-And crafted materials using graphic software (AI, PS).
+- Besides collaboration with designer and a good understanding of the UI design process.
+Experienced in designing creating prototypes with Figma.
+- Producing graphic assets with Illustrator and Photoshop.

 ### Other

-- Proficient in Git CLI and associated tools, collaborating with development teams or open-source projects on platforms like Github and Gitlab.
+- Proficient in Git and hosting platforms, with experience in team collaboration and setting up simple CI/CD pipelines.
-- Establishing streamlined CI/CD processes using Github Actions.
-- Collaborate with ChatGPT in needed like create Regex syntax and transform data format
+- Skilled in CLI tools.